derpypony/My-Little-Pony-Data-Science-is-Magic-/README.md

 It's a project using R and employ statistics and text mining technique to find out whether different writers of MLP have different writing styles.
 The data are all scraped from https://mlp.fandom.com/wiki and may not be 100% accurate.
 There are 2 R scripts and 4 datasets

-1. clean_dialog.csv: cleaned version of raw_dialog.csv.
+1. clean_dialog.csv: cleaned version of MLP transcript.

 2. pony_song_data.csv: the information of songs in eight seasons plus "Best Gift Ever".